tripal/tripal_doc/docs/install/traditional.rst

 These instructions assume that your webserver's root directory is ``/var/www`` and that your site will be installed into a directory called ``tripal4``.
 Please change these in the commands below if your configuration is different.

+They also assume that your system meets all the prerequisites for running a Drupal site.
+Refer to `the Requirements page <requirements.html>`_ for more information.

 Install Drupal and Tripal
 -------------------------